Keynote Speakers

 Yonsei University, South Korea

-Biography: Prof. Jong Hak Kim received his Ph.D. degree in Chemical Engineering department of Yonsei University, South Korea in 2003.
-He worked as a postdoctoral researcher in the department of materials science and engineering at Massachusetts Institute of Technology (MIT) until he joined Yonsei University in 2005 as an assistant professor.
-He is now a full professor of Chemical and Biomolecular Engineering department in Yonsei University.
-His current research interests include the design and synthesis of graft copolymers and their applications to gas separation membranes and polymer electrolyte for electrochemical devices.
-He has a publication record of over 270 papers in refereed international journals such as Adv.
-Mater., Adv.
-Funct.
-Mater., ChemSusChem, ACS Appl.
-Mater.
-Interfaces, J. Membr.
-Sci., Chem.
-Eng.
-J. and etc. The sum of the times cited is 5785 and h-index is 48.
+Biography: Prof. Jong Hak Kim received his Ph.D. in Chemical Engineering from Yonsei University, South Korea, in 2003.
+He subsequently worked as a postdoctoral researcher in the Department of Materials Science and Engineering at the Massachusetts Institute of Technology (MIT).
+In 2005, he joined Yonsei University as an assistant professor and is currently a full professor in the Department of Chemical and Biomolecular Engineering.
+His research interests focus on the synthesis of functional polymers and their applications in gas separation membranes and polymer electrolytes for electrochemical devices.
+Prof. Kim has published over 420 papers in peer-reviewed international journals, including Nature Communications, Angewandte Chemie, and Advanced Materials.
+His work has received more than 17,400 citations, and his current h-index is 69.